Guide to buying skate shoes in Sydney

-Currently Hopkin Skate does not sell skate shoes online...but...we have created an ultimate skateshoe guide.
+Currently Hopkin Skate does not sell skate shoes online...but...we have created a skateshoe guide.
 These are our bookmark links we use when we need to buy a new pair of skate shoes.

 As you are reading online, you probably want to buy online, so first up are our online recommendations.
 Remember a lot of these online shops allow you to pick up from a local store.
 If you are looking for a physical shop to try on skateboard shoes, then scroll down to the skateshops we recommend.